Description of the radar set, tactical-technical characteristics

 MR-231-3 „Waigatsch” (Cyrillic: «Вайгач», name of a Russian North Sea island) uses a reflector antenna.
 The transmitter got a pulse power of 25 kW

-In MR-231-4 „Gals” (Cyrillic: «Галс», English: neck) the antenna is covered with a small cylindric radome.
+In MR-231-4 „Gals” (Cyrillic: «Галс», English: sailing maneuver Jibe (US) or Gybe (UK) the antenna is covered with a small cylindric radome.
 This radar has the lower pulse power of 4 kW.